novnc/websockify/README.md

 and then also to the key with `--key`.
 Finally, use `--ssl-only` as needed.

-### Websock Javascript library

-The `include/websock.js` Javascript library library provides a Websock object that is similar to the standard WebSocket object but Websock enables communication with raw TCP sockets (i.e. the binary stream) via websockify.

-Websock has built-in receive queue buffering; the message event does not contain actual data but is simply a notification that there is new data available.
-Several rQ* methods are available to read binary data off of the receive queue.

-The Websock API is documented on the [websock.js API wiki page](https://github.com/kanaka/websockify/wiki/websock.js)

-See the "Wrap a Program" section below for an example of using Websock and websockify as a browser telnet client (`wstelnet.html`).

 ### Additional websockify features

 These are not necessary for the basic operation.